Europe’s All-Inclusive Ski Resort Hotels Are the Easiest Way To Ski the Alps

 The all-inclusive “answer”

-If you’re in the middle of an Alpine vacation planning fit, Club Med is here to help you.
-That’s the idea anyway.
+If you’re find planning a ski trip to Europe confusing or overwhelming, Club Med can help — or that’s part of the appeal behind the all-inclusive ski resort draw, anyway.
 Club Med long ago ditched its 1960s reputation as a swinging singles beach destination and now focuses on all-inclusive, family vacations.
 Outside the US, it’s as well known for its ski properties as its beach locales.
 Club Med has 17 all-inclusive ski resorts in the French, Swiss, and Italian Alps, three in Japan, and one in China.

-In December, we stayed at the Club Med Alpe d’Huez resort in the French Alps, not far from Chamonix and a two-hour drive from Geneva.
-Club Med Alpe d’Huez existed previously, but following a $110 million renovation, it reopened — on the day of our arrival — as a brand new “Four Trident” resort, to use Club Med’s own metric for its self-awarded luxury designation.
+In December, I stayed at the Club Med Alpe d’Huez resort in the French Alps, not far from Chamonix and a two-hour drive from Geneva.
+Club Med Alpe d’Huez existed previously, but following a $110 million renovation, it reopened as a brand new “Four Trident” resort, to use Club Med’s own metric for its self-awarded luxury designation.

 Also included in the standard package is some sort of evening entertainment, which will include things like an opening day après ski party and a psychedelic theater production called “Merlin” featuring Club Med employees.
 You’ll have plenty of food and drink.
 In addition to the buffet that you’ll visit three times a day, diverse snacks are laid out at happy hour.
 Hot tea and coffee are available at any time, and you can endlessly refill your draft beer mug at dinner or order wine as well.
 Only premium wines and spirits are at an additional cost.